 Spring oats or barley can be seeded with all the nitrogen in the band, but more efficient use of the nitrogen can be obtained if some is topdressed in late May or early June.
 To reduce nitrogen loss from volatilization of ammonia from surface-applied urea, consider using a urease inhibitor.
 See nmsp.cals.cornell.edu/publications/factsheets/factsheet45.pdf for more information on urease inhibitors.

 If the small grains are to be forage seeded, a larger quantity of phosphorus and potassium is required.
-Note the difference between forage-seeded and not forage-seeded guidelines in Table 5.5.1.
+Note the difference when forage-seeded and seeded alone in Table 5.5.1.

 The soil pH for oats should be about 6.0, whereas the pH for wheat and barley should be 6.3 or above.
 The soil pH of a small grain seeded with a legume forage should be 6.5 to 7.0.
 Also see the general information section under "Soil Testing" Section 2.10.